 |'Meiwa' Kumquat 5 Gal|

 Fortunella margarita 'Meiwa.'
 These kumquat trees are the devil to propagate, but well worth the trouble, with their thick sweet skin and counterpunch acidity to the pulp.
-Trees as of January 2014 are nicely developed, 2.5' tall and 1/2" caliper trunk with lots of ripe fruit.
+Trees as of March 2014 are well-branched, 2' tall and 1/2" caliper trunk, no fruit or flowers.
 Grown on dwarfing rootstock in 5 gal containers.
 Shipped in 3'x 1'x 1' braced boxes.
+ONE PER CUSTOMER, PLEASE.

 |Kaffir Lime Tree 5 Gal|

 Citrus hystrix.
 If you don't want to wait for the younger trees to grow, then here's your chance to have a year's supply of kaffir lime leaves fresh off the tree.
 About 2.5' tall, with one-half inch trunk.
-Larger than photo as of January 2014, a few fruit.
-Grown in 5 gal pots on dwarfing rootstock and shipped in braced 4' x 1' x 1' containers.
+Slightly smaller than photo as of April 2014, no fruit or flowers.
+Grown in 5 gal pots on dwarfing rootstock and shipped in braced 3' x 1' x 1' containers.

 |Bearss Seedless Lime Tree 5 Gal|

 Citrus latifolia.
 Bearss seedless lime tree originated in the Porterville, California citrus tree grove of T.J.
 Bearss in 1895.
 The classic lime for cooking and bartending, Bearss limes ripen even in cooler coastal areas.
 This citrus tree is a fast grower with fruit ripening in the fall.
 Its leaves are especially good for coating with melted chocolate (use the underside of the leaf).
 After the chocolate sets, pull off the leaf to reveal a chocolate twin with a tantalizing hint of citrus.
 Perfect for decorating cakes and lemon curds.
 One of the easier citrus trees to grow in pots outdoors if you're willing to bring the pot indoors when temperatures drop below freezing.
 Grown on dwarfing rootstock in 5 gal containers.
-As of January 2014, a new crop of trees is smaller than the one in photo, no flowers or fruit.
+As of April 2014, a new crop of trees is about the size of the one in photo, flowers forming.
 Shipped in 3' x 1' x 1' braced containers.

 |Calamondin Tree 5 Gal|

 Citrus x Citrofortunella mitis.
 Like teenagers, Calamondin trees may go through a difficult period in their early years and can sulk for no apparent reason.
 If you'd like to avoid such challenges, then try an established tree like our 5 gal specimens.
 The fragrance of these flowers is truly intoxicating.
-The trees are in prime condition as of November 2013, fruiting and flowering, much larger than photo.
+The trees are in prime condition as of April 2014, a few flowers forming, larger than photo.
 Grown on dwarfing rootstock.
 Shipped in 4' x 1' x 1' braced boxes.